 Do you actually find good items at yard sales??

 Hell yes!
 I mean, collectors wouldn’t think so because, thanks to shows like American Pickers and Storage Wars, everyone believes anything wearing a cape is going to make them rich but, yeah, I do find items.
 One of the few Marvel pieces in my collection, a beautifully framed Jennifer Garner ‘Electra’ movie poster, was found at a yard sale for $5!
 Graphic novels, valuable action figures, Barbies.
 Toy Story is real, man!
 Kids grow up and parents purge their basements.
 Guys shut down their man caves at the insistence of their new wives or girlfriends.
 A lot of these are in their original packaging.
 Some are worth a lot more than the few bucks I’m paying for them.
 Of course, some are junk.
 Marvel and Star Wars figures are glutting the market.
 They’re everywhere.
+I mean, you can buy the latest Marvel Legends line at Walgreens.
+There’s a flea market a few miles north of me where Star Wars and Marvel figures go to die.

 Sounds like the making of a great reality show!
 Your last reply opened up several paths for us to go down in this interview and I want to hit on each one of them.